IFL-CAMP/supra/README.md

 2. For systems with multiple gcc versions, make sure to select one supported by the installed CUDA version
 3. You might need to specify the CUDA toolkit directory (usually "`/usr/local/cuda`")
 4. Specify OpenIGTLink build directory for OpenIGTLink_DIR
-5. Configure & Generate, then close cmake and buil
+5. Configure & Generate, then close cmake and build
 6. Build SUPRA

 	make -j5